 The stitch pattern is mindless and super easy to work on.
 It’s the extended single crochet along with chain one spaces to give a nice texture on the fabric.
 The extended single crochet is slightly higher than the single crochet, and really easy to learn.

-This crochet grocery bag holder pattern is started at the bottom by working around a hair elastic.
+This crochet grocery bag holder pattern is started at the bottom by working around an elastic hair band.
 The elastic is helpful in keeping the bags from falling out and also makes it easier to grab the bags when needed.

 As for the drawstring, I stitched both ends together after I weaved it into the bag.
 Thus, for

-You could basically use any yarn that you have on hand, provided that you use the same yarn throughout.
-With that said, I used an economic acrylic yarn, Red Heart Comfort.
+I used an economic acrylic yarn, Red Heart Comfort.
+It is an aran weight yarn.
+It’s a bit thicker than the super saver.
+Any similar worsted weight acrylic yarn will work to make this.
 I like the acrylic, because it adds a nice stretch, allowing you to put in even more bags than bargained for.

 Other Patterns to Try